 Use the right app - an audiobook app.

-Now, audiobooks play much better on apps specifically designed for listening to audiobooks--much better than they play on podcast or music-streaming apps.
+Now, audiobooks organize themselves and play much better on apps specifically designed for listening to audiobooks--much better than they play on podcast or music-streaming apps, or even on iTunes.
+(And likewise, MP3s with music content play better on music apps; those with podcast content on podcast apps.)

+The vendors include these apps with their devices.
 Search the web for free and paid audiobook apps available for your specific device and technology “ecosystem.”
-You will probably also find app evaluations and recommendations from experts who pay attention to these things.
+You will also find evaluations and recommendations from experts who pay attention to these things.
 These recommendations will help you determine what works best for your device, and what meets your family’s needs.

 As an added bonus, many of the apps provide you with access to both to your local library and also to libraries in the larger world.
 This can be of help to you in finding the books you need for your homeschool, especially those books that are no longer in print or are open access.
 Some of the outside resources are free; some require payment or subscription.